 Money, investing, and the Human spirit

 The applications of behavioral science to finance are now broad and well researched.
 They encompass activities such as spending, investing, trading, financial planning, portfolio management and business commerce.
 In addition, behavioral implications are also turning on end some of the former Nobel prize-winning theories about how economies and financial markets function.

 Nonetheless, behavioral finance is still young and is only now beginning to make its way into mainstream academia, industry and society.
 The goal of BehavioralFinance.com is to provide a home for this exciting new field – one that facilitates education, research, application, and ethical practice, while supporting a vibrant worldwide community of people with an interest and a passion in the subject.
 We hope to see you become part of that community and to take this educational journey with us.

 Introducing The world's premier blog on Behavioral Finance and economics

-Behavior Fi is free, and to keep it that way, we ask only that you sign up to receive updates on new additions about once per week by e-mail.
+Behavior Fi is free, and to keep it that way, we ask only that you sign up to receive updates on new posts by e-mail.
 That way, we know who the audience is and can insure that the content remains relevant to all viewers.
 Thanks in advance for your participation!

 The "Behavior Fi" blog brings you news, insights, research, applications and more!